-I've been writing all my life.
+I've been writing since grade school.
 I started getting singled out for praise by English teachers when I was 11.
 By the time I was in high school, teachers praising my writing got me bullied.
-It painted a giant bull's eye on my back.
-Later, in college, my leftist opinion column in the student newspaper got me stalked by fundamentalist Christians and other, mostly male, critics who thought it was their job to shut me up.
+In the 1990s, while in college, my leftist opinion column in the student newspaper got me stalked by fundamentalist Christians and other, mostly male, critics who thought it was their job to shut me up.

-Today in 2017, oh how I long for the halcyon days of unwanted attention and infinitesimal fame.
+Today in 2017, oh how I long for the days of unwanted attention and minor fame.

 You see, I took matters into my own hands back in 2015 after years of throwing away hard-earned dollars on entrant fees to: The Missouri Review, The Bellingham Review, Tin House, Fish Publishing, The Boston Review, Zoetrope and dozens of others I can't remember the names of.
 I did the obscure indy, indy publisher thing (Soft Skull Press).
 I did Project Greenlight.
 Twice.
 Back in 1997, I even "took a meeting" with a Hollywood producer by phone while living in a converted garage next door to meth dealers.

 I have been turned down by online publishers as soon as they sussed out I was a "woman" author.
 In summer 2012 I submitted one of my short stories, Object of Desire, to RedFez.net.
 I created a profile and listed myself as female.
 The rejection was quick and condescending.
 Several months later, after creating a fake profile for "Darren Kennedy" of Boston, Mass., I re-submitted the same story with a different title.
 RedFez accepted "Darren's" story in less than 48 hours.
 Understand, this is not new.
 I've been experiencing the gender apartheid of the literary world for years.

 |NOT your enemy.|